WIAT: LIN, Media General, and Nexstar ownership

 Several of the veteran personalities hired under Ballard departed in the late 2010s.
 Prater abruptly left WIAT in April 2018, later pleading guilty to harassing a woman he had dated.
 Dunaway moved to the news desk in 2015, co-anchoring the evening newscasts with Jackson, before leaving in 2018.
 He was replaced by Jack Royer, one of the youngest evening anchors in America at the time.
 Royer moved to mornings in 2020 as part of a switch with Art Franklin, who had been the first Black man to anchor an evening newscast in Birmingham at WBRC in the 1990s; Franklin departed in 2022.

+Disaffiliation from CBS

+WIAT lost its CBS affiliation to WVTM on August 1, 2026, as part of a modified renewal of most other Nexstar affiliations with CBS.
+Birmingham was one of four markets where stations owned by Hearst Television assumed the CBS affiliation from Nexstar-owned stations in their markets; a Nexstar spokesperson indicated WIAT would expand local news programming "with the new scheduling flexibility these transitions will afford".
+The CW affiliation, previously on WTTO, moved to WIAT on September 1.
+With the disaffiliation came a new news schedule, consisting of nine hours of local news programs each weekday.